gsantiago/jquery-view/README.md

 ## Introduction

-jQuery View provides you a simple way to create Views and enhance your HTML.
+jQuery View is an extension for jQuery that allows you to build dynamic views powered by templates and data binding.

-You can use it like a jQuery plugin:
+You can use it just like a normal jQuery plugin:

 ```js
 $('.my-view').view({